yeshua453/website/docs/controls/outlinedbutton.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Outlined buttons are medium-emphasis buttons.
-They contain actions that are important, but they aren’t the primary action in an app.
+They contain actions that are important, but aren’t the primary action in an app.
+Outlined buttons pair well with filled buttons to indicate an alternative, secondary action.
+See [Material 3 buttons](https://m3.material.io/components/buttons/overview) for more info.

 ## Examples